What Is the Minimum Legal Age to Work in Florida?

 The Bottom Line

-Before saying "yes" to a job opportunity, it's important for teens to check the law to be they are legally allowed to work the number of hours their employer requires.
+Before saying "yes" to a job opportunity, it's important for teens to check the law to make sure that they are legally allowed to work the number of hours their employer requires.
 For more information about working as a minor in Florida, visit the state labor website.